 Why was there such a delay between prophets?
-Brother Bennett writes, "One very real heritage or result of the exodus was that it made a prophet of Brigham Young in a way perhaps no other circumstance could have...By the time they settled at the Great Salt Lake, for the vast majority there was no longer any doubt who should lead the Church."
-(Bennett, p.
-361)
+Perhaps so that the choice could be made so clear by the efforts of Elder Young as the leader of the pioneers.
+Brother Bennett writes, "One very real heritage or result of the exodus was that it made a prophet of Brigham Young in a way perhaps no other circumstance could have...By the time they settled at the Great Salt Lake, for the vast majority there was no longer any doubt who should lead the Church" (Bennett, p.
+361).

 After Brigham Young's death there was a three-year wait until John Taylor's succession to the Presidency.
 But during the Jubilee Year (50th Anniversary) of the Church, the event finally occurred.
 Here are a few fun things about the progress that had been made in Salt Lake City in the 33 years since the Saints had entered the valley: